Luddites, Peterloo, and Captain Swing

 The new Whig Prime Minister Earl Grey, unlike his predecessor was quick to recognise that a people who had traditionally been governed by deference and consent could not be forced to comply at the point of a bayonet.
 He was no less a believer in the British system of Government than his predecessor had been but fearing for its future he wished to ensure its preservation even in a modified form if necessary.
 He determined upon a cause of reform.

-The Reform Act he proposed had the support of the Radical Movement and his own Whig supporters in the House of Commons but was vehemently opposed by the majority of Tories and especially in the House of Lords.
+The Reform Act he proposed had the support of the Radical Movement and his own Whig supporters in the House of Commons but was vehemently opposed by most Tories especially in the House of Lords.

 The Bill as expected was easily defeated by 41 votes and the margin would have been even greater had some Tory Lords not abstained from the vote wanting to avoid controversy and potential trouble on their country estates if they were seen to oppose it.
 The Lords Spiritual, the Bishop’s representing the Church of England, had no such scruples and voted 22 to 1 against the Bill.